owkin/FLamby/integration/fedbiomed/flamby-integration-into-fedbiomed.md

         loss = self.loss(output, target)
         return loss
 ```
+You can go and copy-paste the code above in ipython.

 Fed-BioMed requires to pass the `batch_size`, `learning rate` and number of local `epochs` directly into the experiment abstraction.
 In FLamby the strategies abstraction fuse the TrainingPlan and the experiment.
+Copy-paste the code below in your notebook or interactive shell:
 ```python
 # We create a dictionnary of FedBioMed kwargs with the: batch_size, learning-rate and epochs.
 # Be careful, Fed-BioMed doesn't count count local training steps in batch-updates but in local epochs !